|Nutrition Facts (per serving)|

 Make the Cupcakes

-In the large bowl or the bowl of a stand mixer, stir together the flour, sugar, baking powder, baking soda, salt, cinnamon, and cardamom.
+In the bowl of a stand mixer fitted with the paddle attachment, stir together the flour, sugar, baking powder, baking soda, salt, cinnamon, and cardamom.

-Add the shredded carrots, vegetable oil, eggs, orange zest, and vanilla.
-Mix until moistened.
+Add the grated carrots, vegetable oil, eggs, orange zest, and vanilla.
+Mix on low until combined.
 Scrape down the sides of the bowl and then beat on medium speed for 2 minutes.
+Alternatively, use a large bowl and a hand-held electric mixer.

 Make the Frosting and Decorate